tmc13141/notion_bookmarks/README.md

 - Clean and modern web interface
 - Multi-level category navigation
 - Responsive design for desktop and mobile
+- Multiple theme support (Simple theme, Cyberpunk theme)
 - One-click deployment to Vercel

 ## Quick Start

 ### 1. Copy Notion Template
 Directly copy this [Notion template](https://lofty-spear-6f1.notion.site/NotionBookmarks-157a26d324f380c08811f044c8563d04) to your workspace.
 The template includes three databases:
-- **Website Configuration**: Stores basic website information and settings
+- **Website Configuration**: Stores basic website information and settings, including theme configuration
 - **Navigation Links**: Stores all bookmark entries
 - **Category Configuration**: Manages navigation categories

+In the Website Configuration database, you can configure the website theme.
+Currently, two themes are supported:
+- Simple: Clean and modern style
+- Cyberpunk: A dark theme with neon effects and a tech-inspired aesthetic

 ### 2. Create Notion Integration
 1. Visit [Notion Developers](https://www.notion.so/my-integrations) to create a new integration